simplyalam/google-maps-multi-router/README.md

 # Google Maps Muti-Route Calculator

 Generates time and distance data from one source to many destinations or many destinations to one source.
+Outputs a CSV containing the bulk locations, distance data in miles, and time data in minutes.

 ## Getting Started